 - a.
 Slope: Sites with slopes greater than 15% should be avoided or improved to avoid heavy surface water runoff, soil erosion, sedimentation or hazardous conditions for keeping animals. - b.
 Drainage: Proper drainage shall be provided to avoid the collection of water.
 Water shall be diverted from animal keeping areas; however, such water shall not pollute surface or subsurface water supplies. - c.
 Wetlands: Wetlands may be used for pasture during the grazing season but shall be avoided when constructing shelters and exercise areas. - d.
-Septic System: Animal keeping areas shall not be permitted directly over land containing an on-site sewage disposal system.
+Septic System: Animal keeping areas shall not be permitted directly over land containing an on-site sewage disposal system. - e.

-e.
 Natural or Man-Made Hazards: Sites containing excessive bedrock outcroppings, large boulders or numerous stones or other natural or man-made obstructions that might be hazardous to the animals shall be avoided.

-4. Environmental Impact
+5. Environmental Impact

 - a.
 Animals shall be kept in a manner as to minimize noise, odor and dust generation and to avoid air and water pollution. - b.
-Shelters and keeping areas shall not be a breeding place for rodents or flies.
+Shelters and keeping areas shall not be a breeding place for rodents or flies. - c.
+Manure storage shall be a minimum of 20 feet from the property line.